MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-web-links.md

 | Display Image Only       | Indicates that the template should render only an image link for this web link, rather than both the image and link name together.                                                                                                      |
 ||

->[!Note]
+> [!Note]
- - When a web link is to a webpage, the security and publishing state of the webpage will apply to the web link as well.
+> - When a web link is to a webpage, the security and publishing state of the webpage will apply to the web link as well.
 This validation can be disabled with the "Disable Page Validation" option.
  - Users with content management permissions may be granted the ability to use "Preview Mode", which allows these users to see ("preview") unpublished content.

 ### See Also